Letters between Formula One and rights groups raise the case of jailed activist Najah Yousif

 Bahrain claims Iran trains and backs demonstrators in order to topple the Manama government.
 Iran denies the accusation.

-The kingdom will host the second Grand Prix of 2019, from March 29 to March 31.For all the latest sports news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+The kingdom will host the second Grand Prix of 2019, from March 29 to March 31.sports news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.